-The choice of professionals was based on my perception of their experience and ability to perform this type of work and the complexity and nature of the assignment.
-I also considered that the basis on which they will charge their fees represented value for money.
-I have reviewed the charges they have made and am satisfied that they are reasonable in the circumstances of this case.
+The choice of professionals used was based on my perception of their experience and ability to perform this type of work, the complexity and nature of the assignment and the basis of my fee arrangement with them.
+I also confirmed that they hold appropriate regulatory authorisations.
+I have reviewed the fees they have charged and am satisfied that they are reasonable in the circumstances of this case.